davide-gurrieri/parallel-GCN/README.md

 ### GCN parameters selection

-To obtain the list of configurations from which the GCN parameters that maximize accuracy were selected:
+To obtain the list of configurations from which the GCN parameters that maximize accuracy are selected:

 ```bash
 # first exploration